Jesus: Sources

-New Testament scholars face a formidable challenge when they analyze the canonical Gospels.

-The Gospels are not biographies in the modern sense, and the authors explain Jesus' theological significance and recount his public ministry while omitting many details of his life.
+New Testament scholars face a formidable challenge when they analyse the canonical Gospels.
+The Gospels are not biographies in the modern sense, and the authors explain Jesus's theological significance and recount his public ministry while omitting many details of his life.
+James Dunn has argued that the accounts of his teachings and life were initially conserved by oral transmission, which was the source of the written Gospels.
+The Gospels are commonly seen as literature that is based on oral traditions, Christian preaching, and Old Testament exegesis with the consensus being that they are a variation of Greco-Roman biography; similar to other ancient works such as Xenophon's Memoirs of Socrates.

-The reports of supernatural events associated with Jesus' death and resurrection make the challenge even more difficult.
+The reports of supernatural events associated with Jesus's death and resurrection make the challenge even more difficult.
 Scholars regard the Gospels as compromised sources of information because the writers were trying to glorify Jesus.

-Even so, the sources for Jesus' life are better than sources scholars have for the life of Alexander the Great.
+Ed Sanders states that the sources for Jesus's life are better than sources scholars have for the life of Alexander the Great.

-Scholars use a number of criteria, such as the criterion of independent attestation, the criterion of coherence, and the criterion of discontinuity to judge the historicity of events.
-The historicity of an event also depends on the reliability of the source; indeed, the Gospels are not independent nor consistent records of Jesus' life.
+Scholars use several criteria, such as the criterion of independent attestation, the criterion of coherence, and the criterion of discontinuity to judge the historicity of events.
+The historicity of an event also depends on the reliability of the source; indeed, the Gospels are not independent nor consistent records of Jesus's life.
 Mark, which is most likely the earliest written gospel, has been considered for many decades the most historically accurate.
 John, the latest written gospel, differs considerably from the Synoptic Gospels, and thus is generally considered less reliable, although more and more scholars now also recognize that it may contain a core of older material as historically valuable as the Synoptic tradition or even more so.